devtpc/Spark01-Basics/README.md

 ## About the repo

-This repo is hosted [Here](https://github.com/devtpc/Spark01-Basics)
+This repo is hosted [here](https://github.com/devtpc/Spark01-Basics)

 > [!NOTE]
 > The original data files are not included in this repo, only the link.
-> Some configuration files, API keys, tfvars are not included in this repo.
+> Some sensitive files, like configuration files, API keys, tfvars are not included in this repo.

 ## Prerequisites

 * The necessiary software environment should be installed on the computer (python, spark, azure cli, docker, terraform, etc.)
 * For Windows use Gitbash to run make and shell commands.
-(It was deployed and tested on a Windows machine)
+(Task was deployed and tested on a Windows machine)
 * Have an Azure account (free tier is enough)
 * Have an Azure storage account ready for hosting the terraform backend
 * Register at [Opencage](https://opencagedata.com/) and get a key for their API